madetech/learn/guides/11-Docker/README.md

 (If you want you can skip to the .Net step below, depending on which technology you are most interested in.)

-* Follow the [tutorial here](https://www.codewithjason.com/dockerize-sinatra-application/) to create a Ruby Sinatra project with Docker.
+* Follow the [tutorial here](https://www.codewithjason.com/dockerize-sinatra-application/) to create a dockerised Ruby Sinatra app.

 ## Add Docker to a .Net project

+Note: Even if you are more interested in dockerising a .Net web app than a console app, it's still worth following the first tutorial below because it has a lot of useful extra information about Docker in general.

-* Follow the [tutorial here](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container?tabs=windows) to get a .Net project with Docker.
+* Follow the [tutorial here](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container?tabs=windows) to create a dockerised .Net Core console app.
+* Follow the [tutorial here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/building-net-docker-images?view=aspnetcore-5.0) to create a dockerised ASP.Net web app.

 ## Do More With Docker